Remote files

 export default site;

-If you're using a plugin like postcss or lightningcss, you can import this file in your CSS with:
+To try this, we need to use the file somewhere (Lume only download it if it's used).
+If we're using a plugin like postcss or lightningcss, we can import the file in your CSS with:

 @import "/styles.css";